Frequently Asked Questions

 You can read our Animal Cruelty Statement here.

 How do I mix mica to color my soap or scrub?

 You can mix it directly into your soap batter or sugar scrub recipe, but we recommend premixing in oil first to eliminate the possibility of clumping in your recipe (although mica rarely clumps).

-Use a cup (like one of our earth-friendly cups!) to mix your mica powder and oil.
+Use a cup to mix your mica powder and oil.
 Measure your mica powder into the cup along with the same ratio (or a tiny bit more) of a carrier oil you already use in your recipe.

 For example: combine 1 part mica powder with 1- 1½ parts oil.
 Mix thoroughly with a small spatula, craft stick or mini mixer until all clumps are blended.
 It helps to push the lumps to the sides of your container to release the pockets of trapped dry powder.

 If you use melt and pour soap base, mix mica either with 90% isopropyl alcohol or vegetable glycerin before mixing into the soap base.
 Many people add the mica directly into the soap base, but we recommend pre-mixing first to ensure it is fully clump-free.

 We have created what we think is the perfect true red mica by combining three colorants in equal parts that you mix yourself: 1 part Voodoo mica, 1 part Spicy Tomato mica and 1 part Brazen Hussy pigment.

 We offer these three colors as a set in both 1-ounce and 4-ounce jars in the True Red Set.

 Please note that this set includes Brazen Hussy neon pigment that is approved for soaps and crafts only.